Abstract

 A federal parliament committee was set up in 1985.
 Early in the course of its inquiry (before it had reviewed all the evidence), it said:

 The committee had made its decision prematurely.
 Like the 1978 committee, it took efficacy for granted.
-Its mandate was biased from the start, with a pre-determined objective to introduce a helmet law.
-Such a biased approach is not conducive to an objective assessment.
-The committee completed neither a cost/benefit analysis or an assessment of potential side-effects of a helmet law.
+Its biased mandate included a pre-determined objective to introduce a helmet law.
+The committee did not conduct a cost/benefit analysis.
+It also failed to consider potential side-effects of a helmet law.

-In 1987, the Federal Office of Road Safety (FORS), a government agency, completed research on helmets that highlighted several serious deficiencies with bicycle helmets:
+In 1987, the Federal Office of Road Safety (FORS), a government agency, published research on helmets.
+This research highlighted serious deficiencies with bicycle helmets:

 rotational accelerations were found to be 30% higher than those found in similar tests using a full face polymer motorcycle helmet.
 More work needs to be done in this area as there would seem to be a deficiency in rotational acceleration attenuation that may be the result of insufficient shell stiffness ….